kulichkoff/serverless-env-generator/README.md

 [![License][ico-license]][link-license] [![NPM][ico-npm]][link-npm]

-THIS FORK SUPPORTS ONLY SERVERLESS V4
+THIS FORK SUPPORTS ONLY SERVERLESS v3 or V4

 This is a fork of [serverless-env-generator](https://github.com/DieProduktMacher/serverless-env-generator) with more advanced YAML anchor supporting.
 See extended description for [Commands](#commands) and [YAML File Structure](#yaml-file-structure) and see [Key features of this fork](#key-features-of-this-fork).